Importance sampling for a simple Markovian intensity model using subsolutions: Large deviations for the sequence of scaled jump-processes

-where the infimum is over $\psi \in \ac ([0,T]; \R ^d)$ that are non-negative and non-decreasing.
-For each pair $(t,x)$, $U(t,x)$ is interpreted as the large deviation rate of the probability of reaching the set $ D_z$ before time $T$, when starting in state $x$ at time $t$.
+where the infimum is over $\psi \in \ac ([0,T]; \R ^d)$ that are non-negative and non-decreasing (in each component).
+For each pair $(t,\bx)$, $U(t,\bx)$ is interpreted as the large deviation rate function associated with the probability of reaching the set $ D_z$ before time $T$, when starting in state $\bx$ at time $t$.
 According to Theorem \ref{thm:LD}, the convex conjugate $L$ of $H$ acts as the local rate function for the sequence $\{ X^n \}$.
-It is this conjugacy between $L$ and $H$ that provides the connection to a Hamilton-Jacobi equation, which can be used for designing efficient simulation algorithms; see Section \ref{sec:Subsol} and the Appendix.
+This conjugacy between $L$ and $H$ provides the connection to a Hamilton-Jacobi equation, which can be used for designing efficient simulation algorithms; see Section \ref{sec:Subsol} and Appendix \ref{sec:Isaacs}.